-Since its founding in 1985 as a modest nine-store operation in Seattle, Washington, Starbucks had become the premier roaster and retailer of specialty coffees in the world, with nearly 22,000 store locations in more than 65 countries as of April 2015 and annual sales that were expected to exceed \$19 billion in fiscal 2015.
+Since its founding in 1985 as a modest nine-store operation in Seattle, Washington, Starbucks had become the premier roaster and retailer of specialty coffees in the world, with nearly 25,000 store locations in 70 countries as of April 2016 and annual sales that exceed \$21 billion in fiscal 2016.
 The key elements of Starbucks' strategy in specialty coffees included:

 - Train "baristas" to serve a wide variety of specialty coffee drinks that allow customers to satisfy their individual preferences in a customized way.
 Starbucks essentially brought specialty coffees, such as cappuccinos, lattes, and macchiatos, to the mass market in the United States, encouraging customers to personalize their coffee drinking habits.
-Requests for such items as an "Iced Grande Hazelnut Macchiato with Soy Milk and NO Hazelnut Drizzle" could be served up quickly with consistent quality. - Emphasis on store ambience and elevating the customer experience at Starbucks stores.
+Requests for such items as a "Smoked Butterscotch Latte with Soy Milk" could be served up quickly with consistent quality. - Emphasis on store ambience and elevating the customer experience at Starbucks stores.
 Starbucks management viewed each store as a billboard for the company and as a contributor to building the company's brand and image.
-Each detail was scrutinized to enhance the mood and ambience of the store to make sure everything signaled "best-of-class" and reflected the personality of the community and the neighborhood.
+Each detail was scrutinized to enhance the mood and ambiance of the store to make sure everything signaled "best-of-class" and reflected the personality of the community and the neighborhood.
 The thesis was "everything mattered."
 The company went to great lengths to make sure the store fixtures, the merchandise displays, the colors, the artwork, the banners, the music, and the aromas all blended to create a consistent, inviting, stimulating environment that evoked the romance of coffee, that signaled the company's passion for coffee, and that rewarded customers with ceremony, stories, and surprise. - Purchase and roast only top-quality coffee beans.
 The company purchased only the highest quality arabica beans and carefully roasted coffee to exacting standards of quality and flavor.
-Starbucks did not use chemicals or artificial flavors when preparing its roasted coffees.
+Starbucks did not use chemicals or artificial flavors when preparing its roasted coffees. - Commitment to corporate responsibility.
+Starbucks was protective of the environment and contributed positively to

-- Commitment to corporate responsibility.
-Starbucks was protective of the environment and contributed positively to the communities where Starbucks stores were located.
-In addition, Starbucks promoted fair trade practices and paid above-market prices for coffee beans to provide its growers/ suppliers with sufficient funding to sustain their operations and provide for their families. - Expansion of the number of Starbucks stores domestically and internationally.
+- the communities where Starbucks stores were located.
+In addition, Starbucks promoted fair trade practices and paid above-market prices for coffee beans to provide its growers/suppliers with sufficient funding to sustain their operations and provide for their families. - cally and internationally.
 Starbucks operated stores in high-traffic, high-visibility locations in the United States and abroad.
 The company's ability to vary store size and format made it possible to locate stores in settings such as downtown and suburban shopping areas, office buildings, and university campuses.
-Starbucks added 317 new company-owned locations in the United States and another 253 company-owned stores internationally in fiscal 2014.
-Starbucks also added 101 licensed store locations in the United States and 648 licensed stores internationally in 2014.
-The company planned to open 1,650 new stores globally in fiscal 2015, with 1,000 new units being opened in international markets. - Broaden and periodically refresh in-store product offerings.
-Noncoffee products offered by Starbucks included teas, fresh pastries and other food items, candy, juice drinks, music CDs, and coffee mugs and coffee accessories. - Fully exploit the growing power of the Starbucks name and brand image with out-of-store sales.
+Starbucks added 321 new company-owned locations in the United States and another 155 company-owned stores internationally in fiscal 2016.
+Starbucks also added 330 licensed store locations in the United States and 1,236 licensed stores internationally in 2016.
+The company planned to open 12,000 new stores globally by fiscal 2021, with 3,400 new units being opened in the United States. - Broaden and periodically refresh in-store product offerings.
+Noncoffee products offered by Starbucks included teas, fresh pastries and other food items, and coffee mugs and coffee accessories.
+The company's new Mercato stores would extend food offerings to include grab-and-go salads and sandwiches and novel health-conscious items such as gluten-free smoked Canadian bacon breakfast sandwiches and Sous Vide Eqq Bites. - Fully exploit the growing power of the Starbucks name and brand image with out-of-store sales.
 Starbucks consumer packaged goods division included domestic and international sales of Frappuccino, coffee ice creams, and Starbucks coffees.